Rules, laws and commandments within Christianity.

 Let’s look for other possible poor behaviour towards our fellow humans ‘in this day and age’.

 Commandment eight (stealing), as yet another example, is also superseded by Jesus’ second commandment.
 It is not only wrong to just plain steal, it is also wrong to seriously overprice goods or services for sale, or to perform ‘shonky’ dealings with others.
 It can be seen too that being lazy at work is really theft.
 I mean that performing little of value in return for our salary or wage is actually stealing.
-Such behaviour towards those we ‘love’ is not appropriate Christian behaviour.
+Such behaviour towards those people we ‘love’ is not appropriate Christian behaviour.

 There are further examples, that spring to my mind, of breaking Jesus’ second commandment.
 It is not right, as such, to stand back idly in silence while the innocent in our society, or even in foreign lands, are unjustly harmed.